Aircraft Evacuation Systems Safety Standards

 • Healthcare Facilities

-Local building codes also play a significant role.
-These codes vary by region but generally focus on ensuring safe building designs.
-Regular audits by local authorities help ensure compliance.
+Local building codes vary by region but generally push toward safe building designs.
+Regular audits by local authorities keep everyone honest.
+Compliance isn’t glamorous work, but it’s the foundation that everything else sits on.

 • Large Crowds